dastergon/ansible-cloudera-hadoop/README.md

 An ansible playbook to deploy Cloudera hadoop components to the cluster

-**Fork Note**: This forks has replaced RedHat support for the sake of support to Ubuntu 16.04 LTS.
+**Fork Note**: This fork has replaced RedHat support for the sake of support to Ubuntu 16.04 LTS.
 It uses apt and the ppa of BigTop to install the CDH5.

 # Overview
 The playbook is composed according to [official cloudera guides](http://www.cloudera.com/content/www/en-us/documentation/enterprise/5-4-x/topics/cdh_ig_command_line.html) with a primary purpose of production deployment in mind.
 High availability for **HDFS** and **Yarn** is implemented when a sufficient number of resources(hosts) is configured.
 From the other side, all of the components can be also deployed on a single host.